isabelschober/proteinortho_downstream/README.md

+Scripts for downstream analysis using Proteinortho ([Lechner et al. 2011](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-12-124)) output

 # proteinortho_stats

-This script counts Core- and Pan-genomes and strain-specific genes calculated with Proteinortho ([Lechner et al. 2011](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-12-124))
+This script counts Core- and Pan-genomes and strain-specific genes calculated with Proteinortho

 Proteinortho must have been run using the "-singles" option!